Why This is the Best Manual Mower

 Photos of Our Lawn

-Our lawn is far from perfect, it’s in a very shaded garden, there are large tree roots we have to work around and it’s far too small, but we think we’ve got a good finish with this cylinder mower:
+Our lawn is far from perfect, it’s in a very shaded garden, there are large tree roots we have to work around and it’s far too small, but we think we’ve got a good finish with this manual mower:

 (click to expand)